Cardiff School of Art & Design offers three Professional Doctorate programmes:

 The Professional Doctorate programme has two starting points in the year: October and February.
 Applications must reach Cardiff Metropolitan University Admissions by the following deadlines to qualify for the appropriate start date:

 • 31 May for enrolment in November

 • 31 October for enrolment in February.

-Further details, including periods of study, entry requirements, and the application process, can be found on Cardiff Metropolitan University’s Professional Doctorate website.
+The fee is £3,000 per academic year for home and overseas students.
+Further fees information can be found here.
+Further programme details, including periods of study, entry requirements, and the application process, can be found in Cardiff Metropolitan University’s Professional Doctorate Programmes brochure here.